imxieyi/SUSHelper_Crawlers/README.md

 ## Example

-Current there is only a MacOS demo.
+Current there is only a macOS demo.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.